-- consider how best to make more information publicly available as to the reasons behind key decisions on funding and project selection for signed deals and those still in development, to promote understanding and support effective scrutiny; - improve arrangements for sharing knowledge and learning across deals in the interest of improving the deal process; and

-- regularly review the governance and accountability arrangements for deals to ensure they are clear and operate effectively. - 3.3 This City Region Deal had only recently been signed at the time Audit Scotland were conducting this audit.
+- 4.2.12 consider how best to make more information publicly available as to the reasons behind key decisions on funding and project selection for signed deals and those still in development, to promote understanding and support effective scrutiny; - 4.2.13 improve arrangements for sharing knowledge and learning across deals in the interest of improving the deal process; and - 4.2.14 regularly review the governance and accountability arrangements for deals to ensure they are clear and operate effectively. - 4.3 This City Region Deal had only recently been signed at the time Audit Scotland were conducting this audit.
 Governance arrangements were being established and the Joint Committee had only met twice: in November 2018 to agree procedural arrangements, elect a convener and vice convener and agree Terms of Reference; and in December 2018, where the first business cases were considered.
 Specific references to the Edinburgh and South East Scotland City Region Deal are therefore limited in the report but are highlighted in Appendix 1.
-There are no specific recommendations relating to this Deal, but those relating to councils generally are being addressed, as shown in Appendix 2. - 3.4 The most important, and widely reported recommendation, was for Government to develop arrangements for measuring the impact of the overall deals programme; and to clarify for partners how they should plan for and then measure and report on the impact of individual deals, including their delivery of inclusive growth. - 3.5 Regional partners are currently working closely with the Scottish and UK Governments to finalise a monitoring and evaluation framework for the Deal.
+There are no specific recommendations relating to this Deal, but those relating to councils generally are being addressed, as shown in Appendix 2. - 4.4 The most important, and widely reported recommendation, was for Government to develop arrangements for measuring the impact of the overall deals programme; and to clarify for partners how they should plan for and then measure and report on the impact of individual deals, including their delivery of inclusive growth. - 4.5 Regional partners are currently working closely with the Scottish and UK Governments to finalise a monitoring and evaluation framework for the Deal.
 The framework will set targets and measure outcomes across all the City Region Deal projects and themes capturing the economic, inclusive and environmental impacts of the Deal.
-The framework will be considered by the ESESCRD Joint Committee on 5 June 2020.
+The framework will be considered by the ESESCRD Joint Committee on 7 August 2020.

-4. Next Steps
+5. Next Steps

-- 4.1 The Monitoring and Evaluation Framework will be considered for approval by the City Region Deal Joint Committee on 5 June.
-Following this, it will be shared with the other emerging City Region Deals in Scotland to create a standardised framework for monitoring and evaluation. - 4.2 In September 2020, the ESESCR Deal will publish its second Annual Report.
+- 5.1 The Monitoring and Evaluation Framework will be considered for approval by the City Region Deal Joint Committee on 7 August.
+Following this, it will be shared with the other emerging City Region Deals in Scotland to create a standardised framework for monitoring and evaluation. - 5.2 In September 2020, the ESESCR Deal will publish its second Annual Report.
 The second Annual Conversation with Government will also take place around this time.
+These will both capture how the ESESCR Deal has responded to the recommendations of the report.
+A report will be submitted to Policy and Sustainability Committee, following the publication of the Annual Report and the Annual Conversation.

-5. Financial impact
+6. Financial impact

-5.1 There are no direct financial impacts to the City Region Deal partners as a result of this report.
+6.1 There are no direct financial impacts to the City Region Deal partners as a result of this report.
 The Programme Management Office (PMO) will take cognisance of the feedback and will ensure that the necessary changes are made, and adequately resourced.